osenan/cliqueMSWeb/README.md

 isotopes.
 CliqueMS Web annotates carbon isotopes.
-Two features are considered isotopes if the difference in m/z and intensity fits the mass difference specified by `isotope mass value` parameter within the range of a relative error specified by `isotope ppm parameter`.
+Two features are considered isotopes if the difference in m/z and intensity fits the mass difference specified by `isotope mass value` parameter within the range of a relative error specified by `ppm isotopes`.

 ![](./FigsTutorial/isotopepars1.png)